baranecp/baranecp/README.md

-# Peter — Frontend Developer
+# Peter — Software Developer
 > *“You don't have to be great to start, but you have to start to be great.”*
 > — Zig Ziglar